MGH1024/DesignPatterns/README.md

  #### cons
  1-create tightly coupling . <br/>
- 2- we can't transfer singleton ability to inherited classess.<br/>
+ 2- we can't transfer singleton ability to inherited classes.<br/>

- you can find this patern in this repository [Singleton pattern](https://github.com/MGH1024/DesignPatterns/tree/master/Singleton).
+ you can find this pattern in this repository [Singleton pattern](https://github.com/MGH1024/DesignPatterns/tree/master/Singleton).